cslarsen/csl.name/_posts/2016-05-07-lambda-macros-continuations.md

 label in the code that you can later jump back to.
 So it's almost like a GOTO or JUMP instruction, with the additional benefit of being able to pass along new values that will replace the value at the location where it jumps to.
+(Moreover, when you jump, the code will continue running from that location, returning to the correct functions that were active when you first captured the continuation.)

 So, if you have a function that computes some mathematical expression, you can surround one of the variables with such a label.
 Later on, you can back jump to this